-From luxury resorts to funky motor inns to charming B&Bs, San Francisco is more than accommodating to its 15.7 million annual guests.
-Most of the city’s 200-plus hotels cluster near Union Square, but smaller, independent gems are scattered around town.
-Stay in the heart of the tourist action for easy access to shopping and museums, near Fisherman’s Wharf for the more touristy attractions, or shack up in the city’s quieter residential neighborhoods for a more authentic, local experience.
-Whatever you do, the city’s small enough that you’ll have easy access to everything you want to do and see.
+From luxury resorts to funky motor inns to charming B&Bs, San Francisco is more than accommodating to its 24 million annual guests.
+Many of the city’s 200-plus hotels are downtown, but smaller, independent gems are scattered throughout.
+Stay close to Union Square for easy access to shopping and museums, near Fisherman’s Wharf for the more touristy attractions, or shack up in the city’s quieter residential neighborhoods for a more authentic experience.
+Whatever you do, the city’s small size means you’ll have easy access to everything you want to do and see.
 While there are multiple transportation options, you may find that hoofing it is the best way to see the sights—at least by day.
 For an overview, see Best Hotel Bets.

 Expensive: $250 and up

 Inexpensive: Under $150

 With the average price for a double room topping $200 per night, occupancy rates increasing up to 90% in peak season, and $400 hotel rooms going for $125 through Priceline on an off night, getting a good deal on a bed in this city is a bit like playing roulette—you never know what the winning number will be.
 If you have your heart set on a particular neighborhood or hotel, by all means book it.
 But you’re likely to save money if you shop around, check the discount hotel sites, and stay in neighborhoods less central than Union Square.
 Tip: If you visit a hotel booking site and then leave and return later, you may be offered a better price, and the same goes for individual hotels’ websites.